vorburger/LearningKubernetes-CodeLabs/docs/install.md

 1. configuration to access it (in a `~/.kube/config` file)
 1. the `kubectl` CLI binary, aliased to `k`

 There are different ways to set this up - pick one of the options below!
 (Alternatives include e.g. `kind`, `kubeadm`, k3s.io, microk8s.io, OpenShift, and others; we may add documentation about them later.)
+If you play with several of these, then [kubectx](fun/kubectx-kubens.md) is handy.

 ## Local (or VM) Installations